redpanda-data/connect/website/docs/components/inputs/mongodb.md

 ### `url`

-The URL of the target MongoDB DB.
+The URL of the target MongoDB server.

 Type: `string`